-The variable costs comprise primarily the cost of fuel, thermal energy or other form of energy purchased31.
+The variable costs comprise primarily the cost of fuel, thermal energy or other form of energy purchased 41.

-Fixed costs32 for providing space heating, space cooling and hot tap water are costs which are incurred substantially independent of the usage behaviour of building users and the severity of a winter or of a summer heat wave and include:
+Fixed costs42 for providing space heating, space cooling and hot tap water are costs which are incurred substantially independent of the usage behaviour of building users and the severity of a winter or of a summer heat wave and include:

-- maintenance costs including for heating systems flue cleaning, emission testing etc. - fixed prices sometimes charged for network access e.g. for district heating - energy for ancillary equipment such as pumps - depreciation charges for centrally provided equipment
+- maintenance costs including for heating systems flue cleaning, emission testing etc. , - fixed prices sometimes charged for network access e.g. for district heating, - energy for ancillary equipment such as pumps, and - depreciation charges for centrally provided equipment.

-The capital and running costs of services for consumption-based cost allocation and consumption information provision, once introduced, become fixed costs in this sense.
+The capital and running costs of services for consumption-based cost allocation and consumption information provision, where provided, are also fixed costs in this sense.